Rubender353/x64AssemblyLessons/index.md

 %include        'functions.asm'

 SECTION .data
-command         db      '/bin/echo', 0h     ; command to execute
-arg1            db      'Hello World!', 0h
+command         db      '/bin/echo', 0h     ; command to execute.
+Note db is a byte if your path is too long you may need to use something like dq arg1            db      'Hello World!', 0h arguments       dq      command
-arguments       dd      command
-                dd      arg1                ; arguments to pass to commandline (in this case just one) dd      0h                  ; end the struct environment     dd      0h                  ; arguments to pass as environment variables (inthis case none) end the struct
+                dq      arg1                ; arguments to pass to commandline (in this case just one) dq      0h                  ; end the struct environment     dq      0h                  ; arguments to pass as environment variables (inthis case none) end the struct

 SECTION .text
 global  _start